 Nothing, probably.
 But if you've subscribed to my blog with your wordpress.com account, you'll no longer receive email notifications of new posts.
 I sincerely hope you've been enjoying the content, so if you'd still like to receive notifications, please take a second to fill in your email at the sidebar to the right, under "Keep the bullshit at bay!"

+I have been putting a ton of effort and taking the assistance of The Marketing Heaven to market my content.
 I truly appreciate everyone that reads and comments on my articles.
 It means a lot, and I love getting discussion going on these topics.
 I'm hoping that the transition doesn't hurt the small community here too much, so if you subscribe, thank you!

 What's coming up?